-10 Indian influential personalities thriving in their field in 2023 | www.lokmattimes.com
+10 Indian Influential personalities thriving in their field in 2023 | www.lokmattimes.com

 He founded an Organisation named “Karma for Tuffy”, through which he supports rescue activities for stray animals in India and children from slum areas, providing them with resources and education through Ignite India.
 He is an active learner and practitioner of practicality.

-Mona Pandit is the co-founder of RESHMONA VEDIC - India's leading ayurvedic skincare brand.
+Mona Pandit is the co-founder of RESHMONA VEDIC – India’s leading ayurvedic skincare brand.
 The brand blends the richness of ancient ayurveda with modern cosmetic attributes.
 Focused on skin rejuvenation and healing, RESHMONA VEDIC offers 14 products across skin, lips, face and haircare categories, providing long-term solutions to skin problems.
-The brand is a true testament to Mona's passion for ayurveda and her desire to transform India's skin care market through the power of ayurveda.
-RESHMONA VEDIC aims to garner 10 per cent share of India's skincare market valued USD 8 billion.
+The brand is a true testament to Ms. Mona’s passion for ayurveda and her desire to transform India’s skin care market through the power of ayurveda.
+RESHMONA VEDIC aims to garner 10% share of India’s skincare market valued $8 billion.

 He is the founder of RoyalEV, an exceptional manufacturer of electric vehicles.
 He is an entrepreneur and innovator who is focused on developing cutting-edge technologies and products.
 Considering the most problematic situations of the world, including climate change, energy insecurity, and transportation inefficiency, the company is dedicated to producing electric vehicles and focuses on developing renewable energy solutions and sustainable transportation systems.
 Also add.
 He is leading various industries including Battery manufacturing, Conversion kits, and solar batteries.